flatironinstitute/cryojax-ensemble-optimization/README.md

 pip install --upgrade "jax[cuda12]" pip install git+git@github.com:flatironinstitute/cryojax-ensemble-optimization.git
 ```
-To find your CUDA version, you can run `nvidia-smi` on a terminal, the CUDA version will appear on the top right corner of the output.
+To find your CUDA version, you can run `nvidia-smi` in a terminal, and the CUDA version will appear in the top right corner of the output.

 ## Cryo-EM Ensemble Optimization Input